 “HRM lang pala course mo.
 Madali lang yan.”
 (It’s just HRM.
 It’s easy.)

 “Pang-mahihinang-ulo lang ang HRM.”
 (HRM is just for the feeble-minded.)

-We all have reasons why we have decided to take a certain course.
+We all have reasons why we have decided to take a certain program.
 And your reasons for taking your course are also the same reasons why some students take HRM and/or Hospitality Management program.
 No one deserves to be belittled.
 No courses in college deserve to be looked down, be it a bachelor’s degree, an associate degree, or even vocational courses – they all have different levels of difficulty.

-HRM is not “just HRM.”
+Now, tell me if HRM is “just HRM.”